 \item \textbf{Universal Acceleration Rate:} Based on this scaling, we introduce a normalized acceleration rate, $\mathcal{C}^{-1} \equiv d(\gamma\beta_{\rm sh}^{-2})/d(t\Omega_{\rm ci})$.
 We find a characteristic universal value of $\mathcal{C}^{-1} \simeq 0.1$, which varies by less than a factor of $2$ across our full survey (Section~\ref{subsec:proton_acceleration}).
 This rate exhibits almost no dependence on $M_s$ or $v_{\rm sh}$ and only a weak dependence on $T_i/T_e$.
 Modest reductions occur only at very low $M_A$ (weaker self-generated turbulence) or very high $M_A$ (disruption by intermittent magnetic structures).

-\item \textbf{Ion Energy Partition:} The downstream non-thermal ion energy fraction is maintained at $\sim 10\%$ of the total shock kinetic energy across essentially all explored parameters (Section~\ref{subsec:energy_partition}).
-Remarkably, efficient proton acceleration persists even at sonic Mach numbers as low as $M_s \simeq 2$, a regime previously considered unfavorable for strong non-thermal particle production.
+\item \textbf{Ion Energy Partition:} The downstream nonthermal ion energy fraction is maintained at $\sim 10\%$ of the total shock kinetic energy across essentially all explored parameters (Section~\ref{subsec:energy_partition}).
+Remarkably, efficient proton acceleration persists even at sonic Mach numbers as low as $M_s \simeq 2$, a regime previously considered unfavorable for strong nonthermal particle production.

 \item \textbf{Electron Acceleration Efficiency:} We find that electron acceleration is energetically subdominant in our survey.
-The non-thermal electron fraction is $\lesssim 1\%$, and is typically $\sim 10^{-3}$ for coronal-like $T_i/T_e$.
+The nonthermal electron fraction is $\lesssim 1\%$, and is typically $\sim 10^{-3}$ for coronal-like $T_i/T_e$.
 This fraction decreases with increasing $T_i/T_e$.
-For several trans-relativistic runs with extreme magnetic-field amplification, the electron cutoff energy saturates, suggesting that sustained electron DSA is inhibited when the amplified fields intermittently make the shock effectively superluminal for electrons (Section~\ref{subsection:disscus_electron}).
+For several trans-relativistic runs with extreme magnetic field amplification, the electron cutoff energy saturates, suggesting that sustained electron DSA is inhibited when the amplified fields intermittently make the shock effectively superluminal for electrons (Section~\ref{subsection:disscus_electron}).

 \end{enumerate}